 Student Adviser Team

-You can contact us by phone or email.
-Please include your Student ID number when emailing as it helps us locate your record faster (that’s the 9-digit number, the first two digits usually being the year you started your course e.g. 20 for 2020).
+We are on hand to talk to in person, by phone or by email.
+Please include your Student ID number when contacting us as it helps us locate your record faster (that’s the 9-digit number, the first two digits usually being the year you started your course e.g. 23 for 2023).

 All new students at City, University of London are required to register online.
 Once you have an unconditional offer of a place on a course and the admissions staff for your course have received and logged your firm acceptance of that offer, you will be sent an email with a unique link to your registration homepage, where you can start the process of registering as a student.